 Hi, I’m Lloyd Feldman.
-For many years I worked for a large kitchen distributor that supplied independent kitchen showrooms throughout the UK.
+For many years I worked for a large distributor that supplied independent kitchen showrooms.

 Therefore, I have a good understanding of which showrooms sell what kitchen brands and how the price and quality of those brands compare to each other & to the chains & trade only suppliers.